 Markdown-based knowledge base

 Obsidian is a powerful knowledge base that works on top of a local folder of plain text Markdown files.
 In Obsidian, making and following connections is frictionless, and with the connections in place, you can explore all of your knowledge in the interactive graph view.
 Obsidian supports CommonMark and GitHub Flavored Markdown (GFM), along with other useful notetaking features such as tags, LaTeX mathematical expressions, mermaid diagrams, footnotes, internal links and embedding Obsidian notes or external files.
 Obsidian also has a plugin system with 20+ supported plugins to expand its capabilities.

-The plugin system is currently a work-in-progress, there will be public APIs available to developers in the v1.0 release.

 The documentation can be accessed by opening the demo vault that is shipped in Obsidian.